 What Is Microlearning?

 In other words, microlearning shouldn’t have a list of performance (not learning) objectives.
 Most microlearning will be built with just one performance objective and help employees achieve it.
-It’s not about the time, length, or anything else but rather what it’s trying to accomplish.
+It’s not about the time, length, or anything else but what it’s trying to accomplish.

 Microlearning isn’t a specific length, rather it’s all about focusing on one single objective.